ericmshearer/OCepi/vignettes/OCepi.md

 #> 20 2023   20 2023-05-14 2023-05-20
 ```

-### Respiratory Season {#respiratory-season}
+### Respiratory Season

-For epidemiologists working viral respiratory surveillance, patients/laboratory results can also be categorized by season.
-Season in this context spans week 40 of current year to week 39 of following year.
+For epidemiologists working viral respiratory surveillance,
+patients/laboratory results can also be categorized by season.
+Season in
+this context spans week 40 of current year to week 39 of following year.

 ``` r
 df <- data.frame(spec_date = as.Date(c("2023-10-01","2023-11-04","2024-09-28","2024-09-29")))